Diverticulosis Treatment in Rochester, NY

 Diverticulosis is a condition that affects the large intestine.
 When the inner layer of the intestine is able to push through a weak spot in the outer layer of the intestine, a small pocket forms.
 This pocket is known as a diverticula and is most commonly seen in the lower portion of an individual’s intestine called the colon.

-The specialists at Rochester Colon & Rectal Surgeons, P.C. will provide treatment for diverticulosis based on your symptoms and severity.
-We have six offices conveniently located across New York, call our office at (585) 222-6566 to schedule an appointment.
+Our colorectal surgeons at Rochester Colon & Rectal Surgeons, P.C. will provide treatment for diverticulosis based on your symptoms and severity.
+To schedule a consultation at one of our six colorectal surgery centers in Rochester, NY, please call (585) 222-6566 today.

 Many with diverticulosis will never present noticeable symptoms.
 A majority of these cases are only diagnosed once a routine examination like a colonoscopy or sigmoidoscopy is performed.
 Individuals without pressing symptoms of diverticulosis are at very little risk, and typically do not require treatment.